 Feelings are important to us artsy types, and that's not a bad thing.
 If it were not this way there would be way more songs about quadratic equations and the beauty of a well-formed tautology.
 Our society needs songwriters and musicians who feel.
 A byproduct of this is that our worship teams are full of talented people who feel, and who need to feel they are valued.

-Worship leaders should be aware of this fact and have a desire to show our people that we truly value them, but with all of the logistical stuff we are responsible for throughout the week it is all too easy to neglect those people without whom the worship leader would be a one-man-band, literally.
-Following I offer five actions the worship leader can take to ensure that our team members know they are valued.
+All of us worship leaders should be aware of this fact and have a desire to show our people that we truly value them but, with all the logistical stuff we are responsible for throughout the week, it is all too easy to neglect those people without whom the worship leader would be a one-man-band, literally.
+Following I offer five actions that us worship leader can take to ensure that our team members know they are valued.
+I have thoughtfully arranged them to follow the handy acronym: THINK.

 Get to know them, personally.
 What do they do for fun?
 Everyone has a hobby, right?
-I mean, if it involves bleaching animal skulls and fashioning them into macabre jewelry, I am so sorry, but likely that will not be the case.
+I mean, if it involves bleaching animal skulls and fashioning them into macabre jewelry, I am so sorry, but more than likely, that will not be the case.
 What are they reading?
 What do they do for work?
 Again, these are what scientists refer to as "no-brainers" but we know from the hit television show Friends that sometimes even besties don't know what a friend does for eight hours every day.
 So ask them questions about themselves and then - this bit is important - listen to their answers.
 Get to know them.
+You'll either thank me for it later or not.
+And if not, well, I'm sorry, okay?

 This next piece of advice might seem strange, but pray before the meet-up.
-Get there a few minutes early, sit in your car, and pray that relationships would be strengthened.
+Get there a few minutes early, sit in your car (or on your vintage beach comber, if you happen to be one of our hipster friends), and pray that relationships would be strengthened.
 Avoiding doing the praying with the team helps to ensure we don't feel like we're just church acquaintances attending another Bible study together.
-Think about it, when you meet up with your friends to see a movie or whatever you don't get in a circle and join hands to pray, heads bowed and eyes closed.
+Think about it, when you meet up with your friends to see a movie, or whatever, you don't get in a circle and join hands to pray, heads bowed and eyes closed.
 Communicate to your team, with purposeful inclusion or exclusion of certain things, that you're just friends hanging out.

 Other ideas include having everyone over for dinner, a game night, or even lunch after church.
 The possibilities are limited only by your imagination... and budget, and time...
-And again, if disembodied rodents come up in the spit-balling process you have my sincerest apologies.
+And again, if dismembered rodents come up in the spit-balling process, you have my sincerest apologies.

 Try to pray for each of them at least a few times per week.
 Be genuine when you tell them you're praying for them by actually doing it.

-If you're anything like me you have a list as long as a Robertson’s beard of songs you want to introduce, so using someone else's song ideas might rob you of precious opportunities to display those sparkling gems you've been carefully mining, but chances are each of your team members has their own list.
+Now that you've made friends of our volunteers, why not pick their brains for song ideas?
+I'll tell you why: If you're anything like me, you have a list as long as a Robertson’s beard of songs you want to introduce, so using someone else's song ideas might rob you of precious opportunities to display those sparkling gems you've been carefully mining but, chances are, each of your team members has their own list.
 So maybe ask them for the top five songs they'd like to see in a set.
 Odds are that you'll find a few of their picks on your own list.
 Sure, they might be down around number 85 or so, but see the cup as half full, buddy!
+You can then work those songs in as the theme calls for, and the team member who suggested a song you use will immediately feel 14% more valued, guaranteed.

 These are my five best ideas to show team members they are valued, but they aren't the only ideas, buuuuut they are the best ideas.
 What are yours?
 Leave them in the comments, or tweet me, or Facebook me, or send over a carrier pigeon.
 Just make sure it has used the restroom first.